sfc-aqua/quisp/doc/Build_on_windows.md

 ![](img/16.jpg)

 In the screen that shows up, expand OMNeT++, click on Makemake.
-Select quisp from the middle and on the right-habd side, choose Makemake and then just click on apply. now we don't need to setup options!
+Select quisp from the middle and on the right-hand side, choose Makemake and then just click on apply. now we don't need to setup options!

 ![](img/17.jpg)